 Michigan’s gorgeous fall scenery gives everyone an excuse to hit the road and head north for a weekend getaway.
-But you want to be sure to plan your fall color tour at the right time in the right region to experience peak colors.
-So we’ve partnered with Tom O’Hare, chief meteorologist at 9&10 News, to bring you the latest Northern Michigan fall color map, updated every Thursday afternoon, to show you exactly where the best fall foliage is throughout the entire season.
+But be sure to plan your fall color tour at the right time in the right region to experience peak colors.
+We’ve partnered with Tom O’Hare, chief meteorologist at 9&10 News, to bring you the latest Northern Michigan fall color map, updated each week, to show you exactly where the best fall foliage is throughout the entire season.

-While you’re on the road, be sure to check out these 10 vistas offering breathtaking views and these roadside attractions.
+While you’re on the road, be sure to check out 10 vistas offering breathtaking views and these roadside attractions.
 And what’s a road trip without good eats?
 Tim Tebeau, the food editor here at MyNorth & Traverse, Northern Michigan’s Magazine, suggests these cafes and restaurants.
+(Find more fall travel ideas below the foliage maps.)

 Northern Michigan Fall Color Update